 Anxiety, and faint feeling

-If no improvement or unable to take fluids, call your adolescent's doctor or take your child to an emergency department immediately.
+If no improvement or unable to take fluids, take your child to an emergency department immediately.
 IV (intravenous) fluids may be needed.

 Warm, dry skin

 high fever, usually over 104° F (or 40° C)

 Call 911 or your local emergency medical service.
 Heat stroke is a life-threatening medical emergency and needs to be treated by a doctor.